LottePitcher/open-source-umbraco-cloud/Setup.md

 ## Version Upgrades

-You can configure Cloud to not do minor version updates automatically.
+You can configure Cloud to NOT automatically do minor version updates.
 Patch updates however will always be done automatically.
 If this happens your next deployment would fail as your Umbraco version is out of sync.
 The solution to this is to manually update your working repository to use the latest packages, test locally (of course!) and try another deployment.

 > [!NOTE]
 > If you change the configuration of your environments via the Umbraco Cloud portal, Cloud will automatically update and commit those changes to the `umbraco-cloud.json` file.
-You must update your GitHub `UMBRACO_CLOUD_JSON` secret with the new value, otherwise future deployments will break!
+You must update your GitHub `UMBRACO_CLOUD_JSON` secret value with the updated contents of that file, otherwise future deployments will break!

 ## A Final Disclaimer!

-The above all worked on my machine, your mileage may vary…
+The above all worked on our machines, your mileage may vary…

 As we are asking the community for feedback on this approach, things might have changed a bit since these instructions were posted.
 We’ll endeavour to keep them up-to-date as we go!
 Please raise an issue here if anything isn't clear or not working for you.

-If you want to message us about any of this, why not post a message in the \#contact-devrel channel in the [Umbraco Discord server](https://discord.umbraco.com) .
-We’ll see it!
+If you want to message us about any of this, why not post a message in the \#contact-devrel channel in the [Umbraco Discord server](https://discord.umbraco.com).
+Or if you'd prefer, you can send us a message via https://umbra.co/contact-devrel.